OneBusAway/onebusaway-android/REBRANDING.md

     }

 Note that all brands need to supply the `FIXED_REGION_...` fields in their flavor dimension in `build.gradle` so the project will compile, although these values are only used if `USE_FIXED_REGION` is set to true.

+## Acknowledgements

+When launching a rebranded version of OneBusAway, acknowledging that your app is based on the hard work of those contributing to the OneBusAway project is certainly appreciated.
+However, please do not imply that the OneBusAway project or it's contributors endorse the rebranded app, and please do not use the OneBusAway logo or color scheme in your rebranded app.